projectcontour/gimbal/deployment/README.md

 2. Enter `1621` in the first box
 3. Under the `prometheus` section choose the data source created in previous section
 4. Click `Import`

-##### Sample Envoy Dashboard

-The `dashboards/` directory contains sample dashboards for monitoring Envoy metrics with Grafana.
-The dashboards are JSON-encoded, and can be imported into Grafana as follows:

-1. From main page, click on `plus` icon and choose `Import dashboard`
-2. Click on `Upload .json File`
-3. Navigate to the `dashboards/` directory and select the `envoy-metrics.json` file
-4. Select Prometheus as the datasource
-5. Click `Import`

 ## Validation